andrew/ultimate-awesome/README.md

 - [awesome_web3](https://github.com/0xVitalii/awesome_web3) - This repository provides a curated list of popular Web3 libraries that are widely used in blockchain and decentralized application (dApp) development.
 - [awesome](https://github.com/94v1c8/awesome) - A curated list of my GitHub stars!.
 - [awesome-devasc](https://github.com/a60814billy/awesome-devasc) - Resources for study DevNet Associate certification.
+- [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
+You can use this to get new ideas and share existing ones.
+- [awesome-chatgpt](https://github.com/abctechlabs/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.
 - [awesome-machine-learning](https://github.com/abctechlabs/awesome-machine-learning) - A curated list of awesome machine learning frameworks, libraries and software (by language).
 - [studyLogs](https://github.com/AdolphGithub/studyLogs) - 记录我平常在GitHub上看到的一些好的开源东西,及一些在开发过程中常用到的.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.